 Can Bankruptcy Stop a Foreclosure?

-Most home buyers cannot afford to pay cash for a home.
-Therefore, it is common for a home buyer to take out a mortgage loan to purchase home.
+Most homebuyers cannot afford to pay cash for a home.
+Therefore, it is common for a home buyer to take out a mortgage loan to purchase a home.
 The home itself serves as collateral to secure the loan.
 If the borrower defaults on the loan the lender may foreclose on the loan and retake possession of the collateral to satisfy the debt owed by the borrower.
-Not only may you lose your home as the result of a foreclosure, you may still owe debt to the lender if your home sells at the foreclosure auction for less than you owe the bank.
+Not only may you lose your home as the result of a foreclosure, but you may also still owe a debt to the lender if your home sells at the foreclosure auction for less than you owe the bank.
 For these reasons, it is imperative that you consider all options available to stop the foreclosure.
-In many cases bankruptcy is the best option.
+In many cases, bankruptcy is the best option.

 The key to stopping foreclosure is to consult with an experienced Texas bankruptcy attorney if your home is subject to foreclosure proceedings and you want to keep your home.